RishabhMishra19/projects/scrap/readme.txt

 For using this project download or clone it and run app.py this will start a server go to that server and explore
                    Thankyou
+                   i am providing google notebook open it and hit open in colab to test my program